 Luna looked at the duck surprised that he worked in an item shop, especially considering how young he looked and sounded as well as the fact that he was indeed a duck.
 She admitted that she hadn't really seen many talking ducks before if any.

-"I don't think you working in the item shop is the problem."
-Luna replied smiling more- she had to admit that the duck was rather cute.
+"I don't think you working in the item shop is the problem," Luna replied with a smile.
+She had to admit that the duck was rather cute.

 "You're Traverse Town, dontcha know?"
 The duck asked.
 It was obvious that he was in complete disbelief that she didn't even know the town and the look of confusion on her face when he mentioned the name of the town pretty much confirmed it.

-"You're from another world aren't ya!"
-He exclaimed clicking his fingers as if it was a sudden realization.
-It was more of a statement than a question.
+"You're from another world!"
+He exclaimed, clicking his fingers as if it was a sudden realization.

 "Uh, is that bad or something?"
-Luna said feeling rather uneasy.
+Luna asked, feeling rather uneasy.
 Was she from another world?
 Which one?
+What were these worlds he even spoke off, for that matter?
 She couldn't remember anything except her name and a few sketchy details, and those came from the dream.
 Why couldn't she remember?